yanaki/sample-chrome-restarted-demo/README.md

 ## Sample Overview

 The Telerik AppBuilder team has modified the existing Chrome Restarted Event mobile sample to make it compatible with Telerik AppBuilder.
-You can find the source Chrome Calculator mobile sample <a href="https://github.com/Icenium/sample-chrome-restarted-demo/tree/master/sample-chrome-restarted-demo" target="_blank">here</a>.
+You can find the source Chrome restarted mobile sample <a href="https://github.com/GoogleChrome/chrome-app-samples/tree/master/restarted-demo" target="_blank">here</a>.
 This sample shows how to detect if the application is being unexpectedly terminated using an onRestarted event.
 The sample creates a new counter on launch and restores any existing counters across app restarts.

 The sample is initialized as a Chrome app.
 For more information about the development of Chrome apps, including the app container, click <a href="https://developer.chrome.com/apps/first_app" target="_blank">here</a>.